 - There is no standard deadline for submitting pieces, but the editor may discuss this with you.
 Because the site is run by a small number of volunteers with other commitments, there may be a delay of weeks or months between your article being submitted, accepted and published on the site.

-Please note that submissions may be subject to an editing process.
+Please note that submissions are subject to an editing process.